-22-Jan-2018 -- This is the 1st out of 2 reports reaching new confluence points during our one-week trip through the archipelago Maledives.
+22-Jan-2018 -- This is the 1st out of 2 reports reaching new confluence points during our one-week trip through the Maldives archipelago.
 The itinerary and additional pictures can be found here.

 However, while spending two days on the tourist island Ellaidhoo in only 5.6 km distance from the confluence, I was able to charter a traditional Dhoni ship that would bring us to the confluence point.